Greywater System Installation: Complete Guide to Water Reuse in 2026

 Get matched with companies for your specific needs

 If you've ever watched clean water disappear down the drain after a shower or laundry cycle, you've witnessed thousands of gallons of reusable water go to waste every year.
 A greywater system changes that equation by capturing that lightly used water before it hits the sewer and putting it to work in your yard or home.
-In this guide, you'll learn exactly how greywater systems work, which type fits your home and budget, what the law says in your state, and how much water and money you can realistically save.
+In this 2026 guide, you'll learn exactly how greywater systems work, which type fits your home and budget, what the law says in your state (including Colorado's brand-new statewide framework), and how much water and money you can realistically save.
 Whether you're a first-time homeowner curious about sustainability or a seasoned DIYer ready to install, this is the complete resource you need before spending a dollar.

 Key Pinch Points

-• Payback period ranges from 1–2 years (simple) to 3–8 years (complex systems)
+• Payback ranges from 1 to 2 years (basic) to 4 to 7 years (advanced)

 Find Trusted & Licensed Plumbers in Ohio